Review panels and experts

 Application review in panels

-To ensure a responsible and informed review process, we ask our experts about their possible disqualifications.
-In the scientific reviews, we ask about their expertise in the themes of the applications to be reviewed.
+To ensure a responsible and informed review process, we ask reviewers about their possible disqualifications.
+In the scientific reviews, we ask about their expertise in the topics of the applications to be reviewed.

-We ask our reviewers to go through all the applications in the panel, with the exception of the applications that they are disqualified to review.
-If an expert is disqualified with regard to an application, they do not participate in its review.
+We ask the reviewers to go through all the applications to be discussed in the panel, with the exception of the applications that they are disqualified to review.
+If a reviewer is disqualified with regard to an application, they will not participate in its review.

-The panel meetings are organised primarily as remote meetings.
-At the meeting, the panellists discuss the applications, prepare review reports based on the discussion and the comments made before the panel, and give the applications panel ratings.
+The panel meetings are organised primarily as online meetings.
+At the meeting, the reviewers discuss the applications, prepare review reports based on the discussion and the pre-panel comments, and give the applications panel ratings.
 Finally, the panel ranks the top-rated applications (excl. applications for strategic research funding).

-Research Council officials participate in panel work by helping the panellists.
-Our officials also make sure that all applicants are treated equally and according to the same criteria.
+The Research Council of Finland’s officials participate in the work of the panels by assisting the reviewers.
+Our officials also make sure that all applicants are treated equally and with the same criteria.

 Do you have questions or feedback for us?